Optum/dce/docs/api-auth.md

 ## Roles

+Note: The enforcement of roles is currently a `work in progress <https://github.com/Optum/dce/issues/137>`_.

 ### Admins

 Admins have full access to all APIs and will not get back filtered results when querying APIs.